xiepeng/node-glacier/README.md

 node-glacier
 ============

-A node.js module for Amazon Glacier
+A node.js module for Amazon Glacier.

+Under development...